darcymeyer/dcbfs/README.md

 A way to encrypt and upload files to multiple servers.

+## Install

+To install dcbfs to `/usr/local/bin/` use the line below.
+`python setup.py install --install-scripts=/usr/local/bin`

 ## Encryption

 AES, CBC.
 (If someone wants to argue for different encryption, please do.)